peterhinch/micropython-font-to-py/README.md

 By default the `font_to_py.py` utility produces the ASCII character set from `chr(32)` to `chr(126)` inclusive.
-Command line options enable the character set to be modified to include extended ASCII.
-Alternative sets may be specified such as non-English languages or limited, non-contiguous sets for specialist applications.
+Command line options enable the character set to be modified to include arbitrary Unicode characters.
+Alternative sets may be specified such as for non-English languages.
+Efficient support is now provided for sparse character sets.

 # Font file interface

 A font file is imported in the usual way e.g. `import font14`.
-It contains the following methods which return values defined by the arguments which were provided to `font_to_py.py`:
+Python font files contain the following functions.
+These return values defined by the arguments which were provided to `font_to_py.py`:

 `height` Returns height in pixels.
 `max_width` Returns maximum width of a glyph in pixels.
+`baseline` Offset from top of glyph to the baseline.
 `hmap` Returns `True` if font is horizontally mapped.
 `reverse` Returns `True` if bit reversal was specified.
 `monospaced` Returns `True` if monospaced rendering was specified.
 `min_ch` Returns the ordinal value of the lowest character in the file.
 `max_ch` Returns the ordinal value of the highest character in the file.

-Glyphs are returned with the `get_ch` method.
-Its argument is a character and it returns the following values:
+Glyphs are returned with the `get_ch` function.
+Its argument is a Unicode character and it returns the following values:

- * A `memoryview` object containg the glyph bytes.
+ * A `memoryview` object containing the glyph bytes.
  * The height in pixels.
  * The character width in pixels.

 The `font_to_py.py` utility allows a default glyph to be specified (typically `?`).
 If called with an undefined character, this glyph will be returned.

-The `min_ch` and `max_ch` methods are mainly relevant to contiguous character sets.
+The `min_ch` and `max_ch` functions are mainly relevant to contiguous character sets.

 # Licence